-Students interested in international relations learn how social, economic and political issues cross national boundaries and become global issues with a bachelor’s degree in Global Studies at University College, where classes are available as hybrid and/or online.
+Students interested in international relations learn how social, economic, and political issues across national boundaries become global issues with a bachelor’s degree in Global Studies at University College, where classes are available as hybrid and/or online.
 Degree seekers will examine the interface of economics and politics at the global level and question whether we are moving toward a world of one strong global culture or many local ones.
 This Bachelor of Arts Completion Program major encourages students to analyze theories of internationalization and make sense of globalization and international relations.
-Degree-seeking students will work with basic concepts drawn from history, geography and international studies to understand how the world came to be the way it is.
+Degree-seeking students will work with concepts drawn from history, geography, and international studies to understand how the world came to be the way it is.
 Students will also examine how an individual's identity is shaped, both as a citizen of an individual nation and as a citizen of the world.
-Bachelor’s completion students complete a global studies integrative project that expands their perspective of globalization, or allows them to further explore another area of the world through research and writing.
+Bachelor’s completion students complete a global studies integrative project that expands their perspective of globalization, allowing them to further explore another area of the world through research and writing.

 This degree prepares students to:

-Apply relevant program theory and principles and formulate arguments in writing and speaking that contain a clear purpose, well organized, relevant content, and a conclusion that directly reflects the purpose and strength of the content.
+Apply relevant program theory and principles to formulate well-organized arguments in writing and speaking that contain a clear purpose, relevant content, and a conclusion that directly reflects the purpose and strength of the content.

 Bachelor of Arts Major Requirements